MediaComem/comem-archioweb/README.md

 * You must follow REST best practices:
   * Your REST resources must use appropriate HTTP methods, headers and status codes.
-  * Your REST resources must have a consistent URL hierarchy and/or naming structure.
+  * Your REST resources must have an appropriate and consistent URL hierarchy and/or naming structure.
 * Your asynchronous code must be correct.
 * Your Express routes must handle asynchronous operation errors.
 * You must avoid excessive code duplication (e.g. using Express middleware).